 Most of her musical knowledge though came from real life interaction and playing with accomplished musicians from across the globe, thus getting an insight into their passion, attitude, behaviour and values.

-During this time Ana was active in different music projects, such as Jazzmachine (featuring prominent German musicians Stefan Zaradic, Abi von Reinighaus, Thomas Lui Ludwig, Benno Sattler, Andreas Keller, Christian Felke, Thorsten Skringer, Christoph Viktor Kaiser), with which she recorded an album (Moongroove, 2009) and a live DVD (2005).
-Ana contributed as a composer in German film production “Rosenstiehl”, as well as on a series of CDs created for the relaxation and preparation of flight pilots, and as a guitarist and songwriter on albums by Vince (Neherlands), John Denner (USA), Harrison Fjord, etc.
+During this time Ana was active in different music projects, such as Jazzmachine (Stefan Zaradic, Abi von Reinighaus, Thomas Lui Ludwig, Benno Sattler, Andreas Keller, Christian Felke, Thorsten Skringer, Christoph Viktor Kaiser), with which she recorded an album (Moongroove, 2009) and a live DVD (2005).
+Ana contributed as a composer in the film production “Rosenstiehl”, as well as on an audio series created for the relaxation and preparation of flight pilots.
+Her guitar lines and songwriting are also to be found on albums by Vince (Neherlands), John Denner (USA), Harrison Fjord, etc.

 Ana Patan was the guitar player and vocalist of Triple Sweet, an all-girls band with a rather eclectic lineup of accordion, blues harp and electric guitar.

-As an endorser of Hohner guitars, Ana performed throughout the world with her special white Revelation instrument (pics underneath), and with a prototype model called The Black Prince, initially designed for pop legend Prince (pic above).
+As an endorser of Hohner guitars, Ana performed throughout the world with her special white Revelation electric instrument (pics underneath), and with a prototype model called The Black Prince, designed for none less than pop legend Prince (pic above).

 It was around this period of extensive travelling and long-hours live performances when catastrophe hit: Ana injured her guitar-playing wrist during a concert played on a bad flu with high fever.
 The diagnose came similar to a death sentence: carpal tunnel syndrome, a painful damage of wrist tendons, and a way-too-common way of ending one’s career as a musician!